octorin/octorin.github.io/_posts/2018-02-02-Odds-of-Odds.md

 comments: true
 categories: [Logistic Regression, Odds Ratios, Quant Stuff]
 ---

+**DISCLAIMER**: _This is a blog post from my graduate school years.
+The blog is no longer maintained and the material might include typos._

 Logistic regression is probably one of the most often used models in sociology.
 The general logistic regression model might be written as

 $$  \ln\left(\frac{p(\mathbf{x})}{1-p(\mathbf{x})}\right) = \mathbf{x}^\top \boldsymbol{\beta} $$